Skip to content

 Child Abuse Prevention Month 2024

 April is Child Abuse Prevention Month.
 Whether you are a valued member of a multidisciplinary team working daily to address child abuse or you’re an individual who cares deeply for Kentucky’s youth, April is a great time to educate yourself and others.
-Children’s Advocacy Centers of Kentucky has compiled the best Child Abuse & Human Trafficking Prevention Resourcess, including facts and statistics, prevention tips, free educational materials, training opportunities, and more.
+Children’s Advocacy Centers of Kentucky has compiled the best Child Abuse & Human Trafficking Prevention Resources, including facts and statistics, prevention tips, free educational materials, training opportunities, and more.
 At CAC Kentucky, we believe that when we work together as a united force, communities are empowered to take…

 Read More